|

 Dayton realized the limitless implications of this

-device, he began to remember his life before Corlos recruited him, not
+device, he began to remember his life before Corlos, which wasn't too

 19.